Brian Burg (he/him)

 Dolos is a modern, low-overhead deterministic replay infrastructure for capturing web application behavior.
 Dolos is being upstreamed into the WebKit project.

-I am a reviewer on the WebKit project, with a focus on developer tooling.
-In my spare time, I have been upstreaming Dolos and other parts of my dissertation while I was still earning my PhD.
+I am a reviewer on the WebKit project, with a focus on better tools for web developers and browser vendors.
+I began upstreaming Dolos and other parts of my dissertation while I was still earning my PhD.

 Servo is an experimental browser written in Rust that explores new ways to parallelize, decompose, and secure a rendering engine for web content.
 I prototyped the current layout subsystem (block/inline/text layout), and worked on many other things.

 C3: a research infrastructure for extensible, type-safe web browsers.
 I wrote a rendering engine for inlines, blocks, floats, and tables in C#.